Why are Delete query statements important?

 - Removing unnecessary or unexpected results from result tables

-Previously, Arm Treasure Data only supported delete based on the td_partial_delete CLI command.
-This feature drastically improves the flexibility with which our users are able to delete & manage data in their tables.
+Presto DELETE of individual records from tables offers far greater flexibility than the previous td_partial_delete CLI command.
+Presto DELETE drastically improves the flexibility with which our users are able to delete and manage data in their tables.

 How do I issue a DELETE query statement?